apache/gravitino/docs/hadoop-catalog.md

 the storage location of the fileset.
 Currently, it supports local filesystem and HDFS.
 For object storage like S3, GCS, and Azure Blob Storage, you can put the hadoop object store jar like hadoop-aws into the `$GRAVITINO_HOME/catalogs/hadoop/libs` directory to enable the support.
-Gravitino itself haven't yest tested the object storage support, so if you have any issue, please create an [issue](https://github.com/datastrato/gravitino/issues).
+Gravitino itself hasn't yet tested the object storage support, so if you have any issue, please create an [issue](https://github.com/datastrato/gravitino/issues).

-Note that the Hadoop catalog is built against Hadoop 3, it should be compatible with both Hadoop 2.x and 3.x, since we don't leverage any new features in Hadoop 3.
+Note that Gravitino uses Hadoop 3 dependencies to build Hadoop catalog.
+Theoretically, it should be compatible with both Hadoop 2.x and 3.x, since Gravitino doesn't leverage any new features in Hadoop 3.
 If there's any compatibility issue, please create an [issue](https://github.com/datastrato/gravitino/issues).

 ## Catalog